sharedassumptions/peoples-guide-to-philosophy/language-and-reasoning.md

 What is an argument?
 An argument, for our purposes, is a series of statements that purports to provide evidence for the truth of some conclusion or conclusions stated in the argument.
 Here is an example of an argument:

 You shouldn't uncritically accept the conclusions of all scientific studies you come across.
-[Ioannidis (2005)](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124) argues that most published research findings are false.
+[Ioannidis (2005)](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124) is a scientific study which claims that most published research findings are false.
 If you uncritically accept the conclusions of all scientific studies you come across, then you should accept Ioannidis (2005).
 But if you uncritically accept Ioannidis (2005), then you accept that most scientific studies draw false conclusions.
 So you shouldn't uncritically accept the conclusions of all scientific studies you come across, because if you do, you can expect to be adopting a lot of false beliefs.

 Let's analyze this argument.
 It seeks to prove that you should not uncritically accept the conclusions of all scientific studies you come across.
 It proceeds by assuming the opposite of what it seeks to prove, and deriving an absurd result.
 It grants for the sake of argument that we should uncritically accept the conclusions of all scientific studies we come across.
 The next move is based on the observation that if somebody thinks that way, you can make them believe anything that's said in a published scientific paper.
 The next move is to point out a paper, Ioannidis (2005), which will make us believe, under our sake-of-argument assumption, that most scientific studies conclude things that are false.
 With the further assumption that uncritically accepting information that's likely to be false is undesirable, we can refute the statement that we started by assuming.